Earn Your Ph.D. or Ed.D. at the Neag School of Education

 Teaching Assistantships

 Teaching Assistantships can involve having sole responsibility for a class or supporting a faculty member who is teaching a large class.
 Teaching an undergraduate course requires having a master’s degree; teaching an MA/MS course requires having a Ph.D. or equivalent, relevant experience.
 These assistantships are assigned and overseen by the department in which the course is offered.
-For more information about teaching assistantship possibilities, speak to your advisor or department chair.
+For more information about teaching assistantship possibilities, speak to your advisor or department chair or visit the Open Graduate Assistantships webpage.

 Research Assistantships

 Many doctoral students are hired to work on faculty research projects that are funded by outside agencies or internal UConn grants.
 While many times faculty have their advisees work with them on projects, there are opportunities for students to seek projects with other faculty and in accordance with graduate student union work parameters.
 Because grants are received on a rolling basis, depending on the funding source, it pays to be proactive in seeking out such opportunities.
 Speaking to faculty who do research that is relevant to your experience and interests is important, as is consulting with your advisor about any grants of which they are aware and would be a good fit for your interests.
-Open positions are sometimes posted in the Neag Student News, so it is also a good idea to read that regularly.
+Positions are posted on the Open Graduate Assistantships webpage and sometimes in the Neag Student News, so it is also a good idea to check both regularly.

 National Organizations